GabeScott/standard-works-vault/General Conference/2011 April - Learning in the Priesthood.md

 # Learning in the Priesthood

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2011 General Conference*

+>*If you will be diligent and obedient in the priesthood, treasures of spiritual knowledge will be poured out upon you.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/04/learning-in-the-priesthood?lang=eng)